rust-lang/rfcs/text/0000-postfix-match.md

 # Summary
 [summary]: #summary

-An alternative postfix syntax for match expressions that allows for interspercing match statements with function chains
+An alternative postfix syntax for match expressions that allows for interspersing match statements with function chains

 ```rust
 foo.bar().baz.match {